rufat/Run-It-When-I-m-Dead/README.md

 I don't know, just for fun.
 Enjoy it! [🤘](https://www.youtube.com/watch?v=M97vR2V4vTs)

 #### How it works?
-As you know, Facebook adds 'Remembering' label on the dead people's profile (when their families or friends requests).
+As you know, Facebook adds a 'Remembering' tag on the profiles of the users who have passed away (when their families or friends request so).
 Basically, the code is fetching the profile page in a specified interval and looking for the 'Remembering' tag.
 Obviously, it won't work if Facebook changes the structure of DOM elements.
 Keep that in mind and contribute.
 I'm using [puppeteer](https://github.com/GoogleChrome/puppeteer) library for fetching and DOM operations.

 #### Usage
 1. npm install - Install the all dependencies.